 Setting up remote access to internal workstations and servers in order to allow for remote development and remote debugging can often be a challenge.
 Security is always a concern but there may also be multiple "hops" involved in order to start from the computer you are sitting at and finally reaching the system you are developing on.
-TotalView's Remote Display Client (RDC) was built exactly for these remote access scenarios.
+TotalView’s remote debugging capabilities are built exactly for these remote access scenarios.

-- RDC Client - A Remote Display window run on the computer you are sitting at.
-Supported platforms include Linux x86 (32 and 64 bit), Windows and macOS.
+- RDC Client: A Remote Display window runs on the computer you are sitting at.
+Supported platforms include Linux x86 (32 and 64 bit), Windows, and macOS.

-- RDC Server - An "invisible" component responsible for managing the movement of information between the Viewer, the remote host, and the Client.
+- RDC Server: An "invisible" component responsible for managing the movement of information between the Viewer, the remote host, and the Client.
 The Server can run on all systems that TotalView supports.
-For example, you can run the Client on a Windows system and set up a Viewer environment on an Linux x86-64 machine.
+For example, you can run the Client on a Windows system and set up a Viewer environment on a Linux x86-64 machine.

 The RDC Client front-end allows you to define the name of the host where development will take place, zero or more "hosts in access order" that define connections that must be established in order to reach the final development host, and how TotalView should be run on the development system.